Floating Arctic Bath Hotel Kiruna: You May Want To Pack An Extra Layer

 Complete with an on-premise restaurant, you will not have to leave the complex once you have checked in to the hotel and checked out of reality.

-“The circular shape of spa and Arctic Bath creates a protected environment sheltering guests and creating a haven to relax and soak up the local Arctic environment, this will be a one-of-a-kind Arctic experience.
+“The circular shape of the spa and Arctic Bath creates a protected environment sheltering guests and creating a haven to relax and soak up the local Arctic environment, this will be a one-of-a-kind Arctic experience.

 Although all seven buildings are securely anchored in place they are freely floating in the water or frozen into ice,” said Jonny Cooper, of the Arctic Bath Hotel and existing Treehotel.

 Guilt-free spa service

 Surrounded by natural beauty and incredible resources, part of the design team’s mission was to build this hotel using locally sourced materials, utilizing the availability of such incredible raw goods.

 With the use of local materials, their goal was to leave as small an impact as possible on the surrounding environment and ecosystems.

 The hotel’s eco-friendly promise will leave guests with a clear conscience, ready to enjoy the spa service guilt-free.

 With the growing popularity of wellness-based natural getaways, people will likely take advantage of this amenity, as rooms are expected to fill up soon after they become available.